RobloxVoxi/VoxiAPI/README.md

 > [!CAUTION]
 > The only official place to download VoxiAPI are this GitHub repository.
 Any other websites offering downloads or claiming to be us are not controlled by us.
 Please note this API is diffrent from Voxi Paid API.
 This API is skidded af i mean its free what do u expect.
+The bin folder is 100000% skidded ty celery.

  ## Installing The API